Pu–Xian Min

-Puxian (Hinghwa Romanized: Pó-sing-gṳ̂; 莆仙话 (莆仙話, Púxiānhuà)), also known as Pu-Xian Chinese, Puxian Min, Xinghua, Henghwa or Hinghwa (Hing-hua̍-gṳ̂; 兴化语 (興化語, Xīnghuàyǔ)), is a Sinitic language that forms a branch of Min Chinese.
-Puxian is a transitional variety of Coastal Min which shares characteristics with both Eastern Min and Southern Min, although it is closer to the latter.
+Pu–Xian Min (Hinghwa Romanized: Pó-sing-gṳ̂; 莆仙话 (莆仙話, Púxiānhuà)), also known as Putian–Xianyou Min, Puxian Min, Pu–Xian Chinese, Xinghua, Henghua, Hinghua or Hinghwa (Hing-hua̍-gṳ̂; 兴化语 (興化語, Xīnghuàyǔ)), is a Chinese language that forms a branch of Min Chinese.
+Pu-Xian is a transitional variety of Coastal Min which shares characteristics with both Eastern Min and Southern Min, although it is closer to the latter.

-The native language of Putian people, Puxian is spoken mostly in Fujian province, particularly in Putian city and Xianyou County (after which it is named), parts of Fuzhou, and parts of Quanzhou.
+The native language of Putian people, Pu-Xian is spoken mostly in Fujian province, particularly in Putian city and Xianyou County (after which it is named), parts of Fuzhou, and parts of Quanzhou.
 It is also widely used as the mother tongue in Wuqiu Township, Kinmen County, Fujian Province, Republic of China (Taiwan).
-More than 2,000 people in Shacheng, Fuding in northern Fujian also speak Puxian.
+More than 2,000 people in Shacheng, Fuding in northern Fujian also speak Pu-Xian.
 There are minor differences between the dialects of Putian and Xianyou.

-Overseas populations of Puxian speakers exist in Malaysia, Indonesia and Singapore.
-Speakers of Puxian are also known as Henghua, Hinghua, or Xinghua.
+Overseas populations of Pu-Xian speakers exist in Malaysia, Indonesia and Singapore.
+Speakers of Pu-Xian are also known as Henghua, Hinghua, or Xinghua.

 History

-Before the year 979 AD, the Puxian region was part of Quanzhou county and people there spoke a form of Southern Min. due to its origin in the past.
+Before the year 979 AD, the Pu-Xian region was part of Quanzhou county and hence people there spoke a form of Southern Min.

-In 979 AD, during the Song Dynasty, the region was administratively separated from Quanzhou and the Chinese spoken there developed separately from the rest of Southern Min.
+In 979 AD, during the Song dynasty, the region was administratively separated from Quanzhou and the Chinese spoken there developed separately from the rest of Southern Min.
 Due to its proximity with Fuzhou, it absorbed some elements of Eastern Min, such as morphophonemic alternations in initial consonants, but its basic linguistic characteristics, i.e. grammar and most of its lexicon, are based on Southern Min.
 It also shares denasalization of historical nasal consonants and vocalic nasalization with Southern Min varieties.

-Puxian Min has 62% cognates with Quanzhou dialect (Southern Min) and only 39% cognates with Fuzhou dialect (Eastern Min).
+Pu–Xian Min has been shown to be 62% cognate with Quanzhou dialect (Southern Min) and only 39% cognate with the Fuzhou dialect (Eastern Min).

 Characteristics

 Differences with Southern Min dialects

-Puxian differs from most Southern Min varieties in several ways:
+Pu-Xian differs from most Southern Min varieties in several ways: